NeonManifest/neon-manifesto/README.md

 - Write a little bit often
 - Register TTRPG mechanics, dynamics and aesthetics that I like
 - Make the game I want to run and play, but in the format of a treatsie of everything I like regarding the hobby I've been passionate about for most of my life.
+- Actually register every gaming reference I used, in order to show just how much appropriating other people's mechanics, dynamics and aesthetics this genre requires.